ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## database_atomic_delay_before_drop_table_sec {#database_atomic_delay_before_drop_table_sec}

-The delay before a table data is dropped in seconds.
-If the `DROP TABLE` query has a `SYNC` modifier, this setting is ignored.
+The delay during which a dropped table can be restored using the [UNDROP](/docs/en/sql-reference/statements/undrop.md) statement.
+If `DROP TABLE` ran with a `SYNC` modifier, the setting is ignored.

 Default value: `480` (8 minutes).